Evodim/EntityStorageServices/README.md

 # EntityStorageServices
-Entity services is an experimental project to store and manage pure Entities in Azure Storage Cloud services.
+Entity storage services is an experimental set of tools to manage your entities in Azure Storage Cloud services.

-## EntityTableService
+## EntityTableClient
-EntityTableService is an Azure table storage client based on original SDK.
+EntityTableClient is an Azure table storage client based on the official SDK.

+### Why?
-The goal of this project is make more abstraction to manage large entities with a denormalized storage and sufficient performance
+The goal of this project is to help you to manage large entities in tables with sufficient performance and more abstraction.

-It provide some additional features:
+Features:

-* Pure and strongly typed Entity per table: no longer need to inherit our entities with ITableEntity interface
+* Pure and strongly typed Entity: no longer need to inherit our entities with ITableEntity interface
-* Additionnal indexes based on Entity props and ETG
+* Custom indexes
-* Queryable dynamics props linked to an Entity
+* Indexable dynamics props linked to an Entity
-* Custom metadatas attached to and entity
+* Custom metadatas per entity
 * Lightweight query expression helper

+### How it work?

+EntityTableClient generate and manage entity projections to store custom indexes.
+Internally, it use Azure storage ETG feature (entity transaction group) to keep projections synchronized with the main entity.

 ### EntityTableClient configuration example
 ```csharp